chazu/ruby-pocketmod/README.md

 - Pocketmod should draw each panel to the pdf
 - Pocketmod should calculate rotation of each panel
 - Expose drawing context for panel as part of gem API
+- (For now) Add a solid border around each panel
+- Add margins for each panel